MQTT Protocol

 alert/machine

-Custom topics can trigger workflows with the MQTT Trigger Node, and you can publish to custom topics using the MQTT Output Node.
+Custom topics can trigger workflows with the MQTT Trigger, and you can publish to custom topics using the MQTT Output Node.

 Custom Topic Access Control